 Trim the stems: Before arranging your tulips, cut the stem ends on a diagonal using sharp kitchen shears.
 This increases the surface area, helping them to more easily absorb water and extend their life.

-Choose the right vase: Tulips will continue to grow upward, so you’ll want to use a tall, straight vase to support their long stems.
+Choose the right vase: Tulips will continue to grow upward, so try to use a tall, straight vase to support their long stems.
 Make sure the vase is extra clean first, place your flowers, then fill with water about halfway up.
-You’ll also want to remove any leaves that fall below the water line.
+It’s best to remove any leaves that fall below the water line.

 Use fresh, cold water with no additives: All tulips need is fresh, cold water (preferably not treated by a water conditioner).
 Avoid adding pennies, sugar, lemon-lime soda, aspirin or bleach to the water.